Frando/kappa-sparse-indexer/README.md

 Create a new indexer. `leveldb` must be a [level](https://github.com/Level/level) instance (or compatible). `opts` are:

 * `name: string` A name (for debugging purposes only)
-* `loadValue: function` A callback to load a value from a `(key, seq)` pair.
-Required if the log does not always contain the exact same set of feeds.
-If set to false, skip value loading completely.
+* `loadValue: function (message, next)` A callback to load a value from message object `{ key, seq, lseq }`.
+Call `next` with the updated message object.
+If unset and if a feed `key` was added to the indexer, will get the block from that feed and add as `value` to the message object.
+If set to false value loading will be skipped.

 #### `indexer.add(feed, opts)`